raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 A disintegrated creature and everything it is wearing and carrying, except magic items, are reduced to a pile of fine gray dust.
 The creature can be restored to life only by means of a _true resurrection_ or a _wish_ spell.

 This spell automatically disintegrates a Large or smaller nonmagical object or a creation of magical force.
-If the target is a Huge or larger object or creation of force, this spell disintegrates a 10-foot* cube portion of it.
+If the target is a Huge or larger object or creation of force, this spell disintegrates a 10-foot-cube portion of it.
 A magic item is unaffected by this spell.

 **_At Higher Levels._** When you cast this spell using a spell slot of 7th level or higher, the damage increases by 3d6 for each slot level above 6th.